getify/You-Dont-Know-JS/scope-closures/apB.md

 hello();      // "hello"
 hello();      // "hello"

 onOff();      // "on"
 onOff();      // "off"
 onOff();      // "on"

 speed();      // "slow"
 speed();      // "medium"
 speed();      // "fast"
 speed();      // "slow"
 ```

-The corner case of passing in no values to `toggle(..)` is not important; such a toggler instance can just always return `undefined`.
+The corner case of passing in no values to `toggle(..)` is not very important; such a toggler instance could just always return `undefined`.

 Try the exercise for yourself, then check out the suggested solution at the end of this appendix.